-Ten days feels like a long time to someone wondering whether or not they’re pregnant.
-The simplest answer is ten days is the average time for the fertilized egg to travel to and implant in the uterine lining.
-Examining the “behind the scene” details might help clarify the answer…
+Waiting to take a pregnancy test can be difficult to someone wondering whether or not they’re pregnant.
+The simplest answer to the question, ”Why do you have to wait to take a test?” is that it takes an average of 11 days for the pregnancy hormone hCG to show up in urine.
+Examining the “behind the scenes” details might help clarify the answer…

 How It All Works – Pregnancy Basics

 There are a number of variables involved when pregnancy occurs.
-First, ovulation – the event when the ovary erupts and an egg is produced – occurs on day 14 of an average menstrual cycle.
-The average woman’s menstrual cycle takes 28 days.
+First, ovulation – the event when the ovary erupts and an egg is produced – typically occurs on day 14 of an average menstrual cycle.
+The average woman’s menstrual cycle is approximately 28 days.
 And the day an egg is produced occurs 14 days after the first day of the last menstrual period, or LMP.
 Keep in mind that this 14-day mark is for the average woman, and that, for some women, ovulation can take place later than day 14.
 The egg lives 12-24 hours and if not fertilized will eventually dissolve and be flushed away in menstrual flow.
-Sperm, on the other hand, live 3 days on average.
-So a woman is most fertile 3 days before ovulation and 24 hours after ovulation.
+Sperm, on the other hand, live 3 days on average, and even up to 5 days.
+So, a woman is most fertile 3 days before ovulation and 24 hours after ovulation.
 If she has unprotected sex during that time, fertilization may occur.

 Home pregnancy tests are very convenient and common these days.
-They can be used for detecting the presence of HCG in the urine in the range of 20-25 mIU/L, which is typical for approximately 10 days after conception.
+They can be used for detecting the presence of HCG in the urine at approximately 10 days after conception.
 But the longer one waits and is closer to the first day of the missed period, the more accurate the test will be.

 Guest post by Carla Sebaski, RN